cujarrett/learning-aws/aws-certified-solutions-architect–associate/security-identity-compliance.md

 <summary>Show answer</summary>
 <p>
 - b.
 Will be able to interact with AWS using their access key ID and secret access key using the API, CLI, or the AWS SDKs

+To access the console you use an account and password combination.
+To access AWS programmatically you use a Key and Secret Key combination
 </p>
 </details>